course-dprep/Airbnb-curfew-impact/README.md

 The various files and folders in this github repository will be explained in this section.

--The source ("src") folder includes the data scripts that are needed to download, clean, analyse and create the figures.
+- The source ("src") folder includes the data scripts that are needed to download, clean, analyse and create the figures.
 - Want to run src automatically?
 That's possible!
 Open the makefile and type "make"" in the command prompt.
 - Doing so creates two extra directories namely: "data" and "gen".
 - The gen folder has two sub-directories "temp" and "paper".
-- In the docs file you find the Rmarkdown file, which includes figures and tables build in the analyse part.
+- In the 'docs' file you find the Rmarkdown file, which includes figures and tables build in the analyse part.
-- The Gitignore names files that don't need to be uploaded to the dropbox
+- The Gitignore file lists files and filetypes that don't need to be uploaded to GitHub.
-- The .Rproj file includes the settings and options of this project
+- The .Rproj file includes the settings and options of this project.
 - Finally this repository contains a Readme file which you are reading now.
 It contains info about the project, authors, packages etc.

 ## Running instructions